FRMlab/Field_Guide/README.md

 =======

 ##### Description
 Field Guide is an arduino-based, responsive installation for Toronto's Gladstone Hotel.
 The Field Guide code is open source, made available under the GNU General Public License.
-For details see the LICENSE file.
+For details see the <a href="LICENSE.txt">LICENSE</a> file.

 <br>
 <p align="center">